Ranbir Kapoor Talks About Being NEWLY IN LOVE, Is He Hinting At Alia Bhatt?

 - IPL Closing Ceremony: How Ranbir Kapoor, Salman Khan & Katrina Kaif AVOIDED Bumping Into Each Other?

-Lately, the tinsel town is abuzz with reports about a rumored 'romance' brewing between Ranbir Kapoor and Alia Bhatt.
+Lately, the tinsel town is abuzz with reports about a rumoured 'romance' brewing between Ranbir Kapoor and Alia Bhatt.
 The duo who are working together on Ayan Mukerji's superhero trilogy 'Brahmastra' left several tongues wagging when they arrived together at Sonam Kapoor's wedding reception party.

 ALSO READ: Priyanka Chopra SPOTTED Getting COZY With Nick Jonas On A Yacht, Is Love Finally In The Air?